Yakuhito/GreenWeb.js/docs/index.md

 ## Examples

-Please seeeach module's documentation for usage examples.
+Please see each module's documentation for usage examples.